bitsofcotton/p2/README.md

 2025/06/08 we're in infected condition, so we rework possible thin layered condition.
 2025/06/08 we move p2qt.cc into p2sg.cc correct meaning from test result also update readme. also the concerned functions refactoring. fix catgp 0 crash.
 2025/06/09 move into p2cr from p2prng.cc and cr.py concerned parts this makes python to exclude from prediction chain however this once improves enough but will slips. also fix p2cr Q cmd align. fix p2sg as invertible.
+2025/06/09 merge catgp.cc, p2sg,cc, p2cr.cc into p2.cc one binaried. (should we integrate p0, p1, p2 into p as one binaried?). refactor readme.md.